Explainable Activity Recognition for Smart Home Systems: Activity Recognition for Explainable Smart Homes

 where the first value encodes the identity of the sensor, the second value corresponds to the value of the sensor, and the third value encodes the time of the event.
 The value encoded by each sensor depends on the sensor type; for example, motion sensors return binary values (lines 1 and 2), while distance sensors mounted near the door may provide real-valued output (line 3).

-Given the above, we reformat $S$ into a fixed-interval, multivariate representation that is better suited for generating explanations for time-series data.
+Given the results from Section \ref{sec:user-pref-study}, we reformat $S$ into a fixed-interval, multivariate representation that includes both temporal and sensor information.
 Specifically, instead of recording sensor event changes, we use a representation that encodes the explicit value of each sensor at each timestep.
 Thus, given $M$ environmental sensors and a duration of $T$ timesteps, we construct a $T \times M$ matrix $S^{'}$ such that $S^{'}[t][m]$ represents the value of sensor $m$ at timestep $t$.
-Through this multivariate representation, we are able to preserve both the temporal context (i.e., the duration of time between sensor events) and sensor events for an activity.
+Through this multivariate representation, we are able to preserve both the temporal context and sensor events for an activity.

 Additionally, characterizing smart home data in a representation that is interpretable to humans is crucial for generating human understandable explanations \cite{ribeiro2016should}.
 Binary sensors already possess such interpretability as they only represent a single ``on" or ``off" state.
 However, continuous sensor values do not inherently possess interpretability and often require a post-hoc analysis to understand its patterns and meaning.
 Therefore, to characterize smart home data in an interpretable manner, we discretize continuous sensor values into categorical values that represent the defining pattern observed over an interval (e.g., 1 minute).
 For example, in the case of the distance sensor above, we categorize its output as ``door open''.
 Similarly, if the temperature fluctuated within a one minute interval but increased at the end of the interval, then we categorize the temperature to have been ``increased".